Up to 50% off sofas & mattresses — limited‑time deals.

 When you read a mattress listing, separate the claims into layers.

 Second, ask which component is covered.
 If the badge is CertiPUR-US, it is about foam.
 If it is OEKO-TEX, it is usually about textile components.
 If it is GOLS, it is about latex.
-If it is GOTS, the claim should line up with the textile product and certification scope.
+If it is GOTS, the claim should line up with the textile product and the certification scope.

 Third, ask whether the finished mattress has an emissions-focused certification if off-gassing is your main concern.
 Foam certification and organic textile certification do not answer that question as directly as GREENGUARD Gold does.
-Research on polyurethane foam emissions also helps explain why shoppers notice this issue most strongly when products are new.

 A useful real-world test is this: if a brand can explain each label by component and by purpose, the certification story is probably solid.
 If the description blurs everything into “safe,” it is usually marketing first and documentation second.